wesionio/docs/contracts/voken.rst

    if the given address was whitelisted, it will returns ``true``.

-Check whether the Voken-Sale whitelist registration is in process
+Check whether the wesion-Sale whitelist registration is in process
 _________________________________________________________________

 .. code-block:: text